contanpe/PSCI/Theory Roadmap and Abstract.md

 - This means that any

 **Interpretation**:
-- ψ(t) is the All Eternal’s "stream of thought," integrating past novelty (κ) into present awareness.
+- ψ(t) is the All Eternal’s "stream of thought," integrating past novelty (κ) into present awareness through fractal patterns, creating karma.
 - Phase term e^{iɸ(t - t')} encodes golden-ratio coherence across time.

 ---